Xammie/mailbook/README.md

 ## Localization

-When your application supports multiple languages, you also want to preview them in these languages.
+When your application supports multiple languages you need to easily preview your mails in these languages.
 To enable this feature you have to add the following code to the `mailbook.php` config file.

 ```php
 'locales' => [